Elegant and roomy interior, luxurious ride, considerable trunk space, plenty of standard features without a hefty price tag, extensive warranty.

 The manufacturer provided Edmunds this vehicle for the purposes of evaluation.

-2009 Hyundai Sonata Overview Edmunds experts have compiled a robust series of ratings and reviews for the 2009 Hyundai Sonata and all model years in our database.
+Is the 2009 Hyundai Sonata a good car?
+Edmunds experts have compiled a robust series of ratings and reviews for the 2009 Hyundai Sonata and all model years in our database.
 Our rich content includes expert reviews and recommendations for the 2009 Sonata featuring deep dives into trim levels and features, performance, mpg, safety, interior, and driving.
 Edmunds also offers expert ratings, road test and performance data, long-term road tests, first-drive reviews, video reviews and more.

 We're also regular people like you, so we pay attention to all the different ways people use their cars every day.
 We want to know if there's enough room for our families and our weekend gear and whether or not our favorite drink fits in the cupholder.
 Our editors want to help you make the best decision on a car that fits your life.